ghc-proposals/ghc-proposals/README.rst

 .. _implemention:

-9. **Stage:** Implemention.
+10. **Stage:** Implemention.
-   **Label**: `Accepted <https://github.com/ghc-proposals/ghc-proposals/issues?q=state%3Aclosed%20label%3AAccepted>`__ with PR merged.
+    **Label**: `Accepted <https://github.com/ghc-proposals/ghc-proposals/issues?q=state%3Aclosed%20label%3AAccepted+-label%3A%22Implemented%22>`__ with PR merged.

     Once a proposal is accepted, the review and discussion part of the process is technically complete, but it still has to be implemented.
     The author may do that, or ask someone else to do so.
 GHC is a volunteer-driven project, so there is unfortunately no guarantee that accepted proposals will be implemented promptly.

     Any later changes must be submitted as a separate amendment proposal.

     We label the proposal as `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__ once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).

     * `≡ Current texts of proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`__
     * `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`__

+.. _implemented:

-10. **Stage:** Implemented.
+11. **Outcome:** Implemented.
     **Label**: `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__.

     Once a proposal is implemented, the life cycle of the proposal process is fully completed.